dink42/Python-Automation-FileOrganizer/README.md

     **DELETE** text if you don't want folder or this category as folder, remove the "," on the last line.
     _"WEB": ['.html', '.css', '.js', '.ts']_
 }</code>
 2. make another folder name, add/remove any '.file' to your liking.
 Easy as that.
-Or remove a whole line in the dict
+Or remove a whole line in the dict.